Friends of the Lock & Dam

 Board of Directors

 The FL&D Board of Directors is comprised of civic leaders who have a deep commitment to public service, cultural and educational enrichment, and placemaking.
-Many have been committed contributors, in some case over decades, to plans, projects and initiatives to enhance the pubic realm and riverfront in Minneapolis.
+Many have been committed contributors, in some case over decades, to plans, projects and initiatives to enhance the public realm and riverfront in Minneapolis.

-Mark Wilson, co-Vice President
+Mark Andrew, President

 Lisa Hondros, Secretary

 Lisa Hondros cofounded Friends of the Riverfront, a nonprofit whose mission is to protect and preserve the cultural and natural resources of the Central Mississippi Riverfront Regional Park.
 Since 2005, Friends of the Riverfront has advocated for riverfront parks.
 Over the years, Lisa has worked on political campaigns and been active in the community.
 She currently serves as Treasurer for the Nicollet Island East Bank Neighborhood Association Board and is a member of the Trust for Public Land Minnesota Advisory Board.
 Lisa received her undergraduate degree in history from Carleton College and a law degree from the University of Pennsylvania.
 She practiced law at Dorsey & Whitney from 1989-1992.

 Thomas Fisher is a Professor in the School of Architecture, Director of the Minnesota Design Center, and former Dean of the College of Design at the University of Minnesota.
 A graduate of Cornell University in architecture and Case Western Reserve University in intellectual history, he was the Editorial Director of Progressive Architecture magazine and was recognized in 2005 as the fifth most published architecture writer in the United States.
 He has written 9 books, over 50 book chapters or introductions and over 400 articles in professional journals and major publications, and he serves on many local and national nonprofit boards.

 Peter L. Gove